Akfi23/AkfiFramework/README.md

 **🚀 High-Performance ECS Framework for Unity**
 *LeoECS Lite + Custom DI Container + Code Generation*

 A lightweight, production-ready template for scalable Unity games.
-Combines **blazing-fast ECS** with a **custom IoC/DI container**, codegen tools, and battle-tested services — zero boilerplate, full ECS integration for entities, data, UI, and more.
+Combines **blazing-fast ECS** with a **custom IoC/DI container**, codegen tools, and battle-tested services — less boilerplate, full ECS integration for entities, data, UI, and more.

 ---